Here at Puddledub we spend a lot of time and effort discussing, making, cooking and sampling sausages.

 The texture of the filling is also key.
 Here at Puddledub we mince the sausagemeat twice to get a really tender sausage mix.

 3. Casings and seasonings

-Natural casings are made from lamb or pig and make a big difference when you bite into your cooked sausage.
-Synthetic skins are now very common as they are cheaper and more robust, allowing sausages to be made by machines however the finished machine made sausages can be tough and chewy.
+Natural casings are made from lamb or pig gut and make a big difference when you bite into your cooked sausage.
+Synthetic skins are now very common as they are cheaper and more robust, allowing sausages to be made by machines however the finished machine made sausages can be tougher and a bit too chewy.

 Casings also impact how full the sausage is.
 You want the sausage to be full but not too full as it's likely to split when cooking.
 This will mean juices escape and flavour will be lost.